yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 ## Collections

-**Collections** are data types that hold _multiple things_ - think about your grandma’s cat statue collection - there is probably more than one, right?
+**Collections** are data types that hold _multiple things_ - think about your grandma’s cat statue collection - there's probably more than one cat, right?

 In Swift, there are two types of collections: arrays and dictionaries.
 In this lesson and during our time at camp, we will mainly focus on arrays.

 ## Arrays

 An **array** is an ordered collection that stores multiple values.
 They are useful whenever you need to keep track of an ordered list of things.
-This is similar to how we keep track of lists in the real world.
-Think back to the Warm Up - if there are 15 or 20 scholars in the room, writing out a variable for each and every one can be time consuming.
+This is similar to how we use lists to keep track of tasks in the real world.
+Think back to the Warm Up - if there are 15 or 20 scholars in the room, writing out a variable for each one can be time-consuming.
 An array will allow us to store all scholar names in **one** variable!

 An array can store any kind of element - from numbers to strings to ... other arrays.
 Usually, a single array holds a lot of items that are all of the _same type_.